-To learn how to opt out of performance cookies using your browser settings click here.
+To learn more about how to control cookies using your browser settings click here.

 To learn how to manage privacy and storage settings for Flash cookies click here.

-Salesforce.com uses Web beacons alone or in conjunction with cookies to compile information about Customers and Visitors’ usage of the Company’s Web sites and interaction with emails from the Company.
-Web beacons are clear electronic images that can recognize certain types of information on your computer, such as cookies, when you viewed a particular Web site tied to the Web beacon, and a description of a Web site tied to the Web beacon.
-For example, salesforce.com may place Web beacons in marketing emails that notify the Company when you click on a link in the email that directs you to one of the Company’s Web sites.
-Salesforce.com uses Web beacons to operate and improve the Company’s Web sites and email communications.
+Salesforce uses Web beacons alone or in conjunction with cookies to compile information about Customers and Visitors’ usage of the Company’s Web sites and interaction with emails from the Company.
+Web beacons are clear electronic images that can recognize certain types of information on your computer, such as cookies, when you viewed a particular Web site or Service tied to the Web beacon, and a description of a Web site or Service tied to the Web beacon.
+For example, Salesforce may place Web beacons in marketing emails that notify the Company when you click on a link in the email that directs you to one of the Company’s Web sites.
+Salesforce uses Web beacons to operate and improve the Company’s Web sites, Services and email communications.